 How to Make Outsourcing Work for You, Six Tips

-David Leonhardt runs The Happy Marketing, helping to write and promote online content, as well as writing books, screenplays, and speeches.
+David Leonhardt runs The Happy Guy Marketing company, helping to write and promote online content, as well as writing books, screenplays, and speeches.
 His team also develops and maintains websites and provides SEO services.
-Thanks, David for writing about outsourcing successfully, as you’ve deep experience and provide first-hand examples
+Thanks, David for writing about outsourcing successfully, as you’ve deep experience and provide first-hand examples.

 By David Leonhardt

 You run a small business.
 You can’t do it all yourself.
 You can’t bring every skillset you need onto your team.
 At some point or another, you need to outsource.
 Design, marketing, writing, translation, technology, consulting of all types…possibly, even HR and accounting.